Key takeaways

 Wells Fargo Active Cash Card

 If you like flat-rate cash rewards credit cards, consider the Wells Fargo Active Cash® Card.
-The Active Cash’s intro APR period is a few months shorter than the Reflect’s (0 percent for 15 months from account opening on qualifying balance transfers, followed by a variable APR of 19.99 percent, 24.99 percent or 29.99 percent), but it offers an unlimited 2 percent cash rewards rate on all purchases and a first-year welcome bonus.
+The Active Cash’s intro APR period is a few months shorter than the Reflect’s.
+It offers 0 percent intro APR for 15 months from account opening on purchases and qualifying balance transfers, then a 20.24%, 25.24%, or 29.99% variable APR.
+Balance transfers must be made within 120 days to qualify for the intro APR and the intro balance transfer fee of 3 percent ($5 minimum).
+After that, the balance transfer fee rises to 5 percent with a $5 minimum.
+The Active Cash also offers an unlimited 2 percent cash rewards rate on purchases and a first-year welcome bonus offer.

 If you want a card that’s going to be valuable long after your balance transfer is paid off, the Wells Fargo Active Cash could be a good choice.